MeeH2/ProcessTown/README.md

 # ProcessTown
-MuddyTown

-Overview
+Muddy Town - Path Paving Optimization

-This python code takes in a file named MiniTown.dat and displays the file in a standard format and paving plan format.
-Its objective is to find the minimum cost to pave a street using Prim’s algorithm.
+Muddy Town is a Python project for optimizing the path paving process in a hypothetical town.
+Given a number of buildings and streets, the project generates a town, and implements Prim's Algorithm to find the minimum cost to pave all the streets in the town.

 Standard Format
         The standard format for displaying, reading, and writing town data